 - At 169 feet above the water, the South Norfolk Jordan Bridge (SNJB) is the highest bridge in the Hampton Roads region and offers sweeping views of the area and its landmarks.

 - It features an ADA-compliant, 8-foot wide walkway to facilitate pedestrian traffic.
 The walkway is only open during daylight hours and features a 5% grade which is beneficial for endurance and strength training.
 The award-winning path offers a direct link to Chesapeake’s Colonial Trail system and a future connection to Paradise Creek Nature Park in Portsmouth.

 - The open-road electronic video collection system utilized by SNJB is the first of its kind in both the Hampton Roads market and entire Commonwealth of Virginia.
 Modern, open-road electronic tolling minimizes congestion and pollution by eliminating the need to stop at a toll booth and allowing vehicles to maintain travel speeds through the toll collection area.
 E-ZPass accounts are debited electronically for tolls incurred, and vehicles traveling without a valid E-ZPass are invoiced by mail for their travel fees.

 - The South Norfolk Jordan Bridge (SNJB) is a continuous water crossing (fixed span) which means it has NO lift schedule!
 It also means drivers enjoy faster travel in traffic and more time for doing the things they want to do.
-Also, from an environmental standpoint, travelers save gas and reduce emissions by not idling in bumper-to-bumper traffic or at a toll booth.
+Also, from an environmental standpoint, travelers save gas and reduce emissions by not idling in bumper-to-bumper traffic or in queue for a toll booth.

 - The elevated bridge eliminates additional delays due to trains by crossing over the neighboring railway in Chesapeake.